tommyjlong/app_rtsp_sip/README.md

 ## Integrating app_rtsp_sip into the build
 Assuming all went well with the Build, you can now copy the `app_rtsp_sip.c` file into the `../asterisk-17-<subversion>/apps/` directory with all the other app_xxx files.

-- *For the Original version of app_rtsp_sip and Asterisk versions 17.x and 18.x which are also Release tagged as v1.0* - If you are using the original version of app_rtsp_sip, you need to first run the `rtsp_sip_links.sh` before compiling.
-The reason for the shell script is that app_rtsp_sip adds digest authentication and instead of re-inventing the wheel, it uses the digest authentication from the PJSIP project.
-This requires the use of several pjproject include files which are scattered about under the pjproject directory and not available in the make files to application files.
-This shell script simply adds symbolic links in the regular Asterisk include directory to all the needed pjsip/includes.
- Copy the `rtsp_sip_links.sh` file into the `~/asterisk/asterisk.<subversion>/` directory, then run it: `$ sudo ./rtsp_sip_links.sh`.  app_rtsp_sip version 1.1 now incorporates its own digest authentication and the script is not used.

 We can now compile app_rtsp_sip and create the necessary shared libraries used by Asterisk.
-Redo the make like we did before (2 in this example is the number of CPU cores):
+Re-execute the `make` like we did before (2 in this example is the number of CPU cores):
 ```
 $ sudo make -j2
 ```